 Is TikTok publicly traded?

-TikTok is owned by a Chinese tech company called ByteDance, Ltd. Its stock doesn't trade publicly on any exchanges.
-Accredited investors may be able to buy shares directly from existing owners through private equity exchanges, but without wide access on a public market, negotiating pricing and finding liquidity will be difficult.
+TikTok is owned by ByteDance, a Chinese tech company.
+Its stock doesn't trade publicly on any exchanges.
+Accredited investors may be able to buy shares directly from existing owners through private equity exchanges, but without wide access to a public market, negotiating pricing and finding liquidity will be difficult.

-The prospects for a ByteDance or TikTok initial public offering (IPO) anytime soon grew a bit dimmer in late 2022.
-Amid slow progress on the IPO, ByteDance bought back $3 billion in shares at a $300 billion valuation to allow early investors to cash out some of their equity without an IPO.
-In late 2023, ByteDance offered to buy back stock from shareholders for $160 per share, valuing the company at $223.5 billion.
+The prospects for a ByteDance or TikTok initial public offering (IPO) anytime soon are slim.
+Amid slow progress on IPO efforts in 2022, ByteDance bought back $3 billion in shares at a $300 billion valuation to allow early investors to cash out some of their equity without an IPO.

 IPO